Last Updated on

 - Hike from Crescent Meadow to Tharp’s Log which is a fallen Sequoia tree that had been turned into a homestead by a settler.
 Make sure to drive through the fallen Sequoia on your way to or from the meadow.
 Your kids will get a kick out of it!

 - Follow the Kawaeah River to Tokopah Falls.
-Make time to wade a bit in the icy-cold river, which runs along much of the trail, to cool off.
+Make time to wade a bit in the icy-cold river, which runs along much of the trail.

 - Head underground and explore Crystal Cave.
 Be sure to purchase your tickets at a park visitor center- Foothills or Lodgepole-before heading down the winding road to the caves.